 The sleeves had to be rolled up.
 I was only allowed to touch my homework and the desk I was sitting at.
 I wasn’t allowed to touch my hair, face or other ‘clean’ stuff.
 There were also times when I did my homework downstairs.
 The rules were just as strict.
 The table top consisted of 12 tiles in length and 8 tiles in width.
 My homework had to stay within 6 by 4 tiles."

-During his work period at the Van Gogh House Tanis continued with his project Going Back to Where I Used to Stand, which deals with this given that memories change colour and shape over a period of time.
+During his work period at the Van Gogh House Aram Tanis continued with Going Back to Where I Used to Stand, a project he started working on at Stichting IK, which deals with this given that memories change colour and shape over a period of time.
 He remembers the allotment garden of his grandpa and connects these thoughts with images from Asia, including his recent visits to Japanese traditional gardens.

 In one of the works he combines a real, conserved and painted fungus with a self-made one.
 You don't see the difference.
 It's also unclear if the pieces of fruit placed next to it are real or not.
 The light blue base has something of a pillow.
 You can associate it with a dream or thought.
 But it is 'damaged': at some places the - white - inside is visible.